 - Dark and small spaces

-- Spin webs around shutters, windowsill, and overhangs
+- Spin webs around shutters, windowsills, and overhangs

 - Hide under stones and logs

-- Mainly found in the southern United States but have been seen in other states
+- Mainly found in southern United States but have been seen in other states

 Threats: